2019 Royal Caribbean Cruise Planning Guide

 Which ship to book?

-Royal Caribbean has 24 ships to choose from, some of which are among the largest in the world.
+Royal Caribbean has 25 ships to choose between (26 once Spectrum of the Seas launches), some of which are among the largest in the world.
 The ships vary in size, offerings, and ports of call they will visit.
 While Royal Caribbean's ships tend to be big, there is enough variation among the different classes of ships to offer everyone a good choice.

 These ships are not just built to be big, rather, they are built to be large enough to house all the really cool adventures that await you.
 Looking back to our first way Royal Caribbean differentiates itself, all those innovative activities need to go somewhere and so Royal Caribbean has built its ships bigger and bigger to offer more and more to its guests.